About Us & What We Do

 4) Provide gaming technology and games to schools, including a high tech computer, an HDTV and game consoles.

-5) In-class guests have included the president of Nintendo America, the president of Sony Interactive Entertainment, the Vice President of Rockstar games and many more.
+5) In-class guests have included the president of Nintendo America, the president of Sony Interactive Entertainment, the president of Microsoft Xbox, the Senior Vice President of Rockstar games and many more.

 B) Henry Street Settlement